VL-ocean/lucky-paw/README.md

 Select the pet from the list, then click on 'Submit' button of the form on the contact page  | Receive message ['Please select an item in the list'](./README-images/form_event_message.png) | &check;
 Fill out ['all sections'](./README-images/form_all_sections.png) as per the format and requirements, then click on 'Submit' button of the form on the contact page | Open the confirmation page with ['thank you'](./README-images/form_thank_you_message.png) message | &check;
 Click on 'Back to home page' button on the confirmation page  | Open the home page | &check;

+### User Stories testing

+- As an ordinary person, I want to get pet information online, so I can save my time and resources.
+  - Once I click on the link of the website, I land on the home page.
+I see the information about the shelter, how I can help them, and I also see the navigation menu.
+I click on "Our Pets" to go to the gallery page, where I can see the pets available for adoption.
+I can find their names and age.
+Once I choose a pet, I click on "Get in Touch" and fill out the form.

+- As a shelter visitor, I want to schedule a time and date for a visit, so I can spend time with a particular pet that I like.
+  - Once I click on the link of the website, I land on the home page.
+I see the information about the shelter, how I can help them, and I also see the navigation menu.
+I click on "Get in Touch" since I already know which pet I am interested in.
+I fill out the form, I can also select the pet name and the event type such as 'feed & bath' or 'playtime'.
+When I click on 'Submit', I get a confirmaton that the form has been filled out.
+If I have any additional questions, I can use an email address to send an email.

 ### Fixed Bugs